 - Difficulty starting to urinate or a weak or spraying stream of urine

 - Urine leakage and/or pain with intercourse

 These symptoms, and any subsequent loss of function, can be effectively diagnosed and treated by competent and skilled physicians who have the highly specialized training of Female Pelvic Medicine and Reconstructive Surgery.
-EVMS Urogynecologists Dr. Peter Takacs, Dr. Kindra Larson and Dr. Lauren Scott are fellowship trained and Board certified.
+EVMS Urogynecologists Dr. Peter Takacs and Dr. Kindra Larson are fellowship trained and Board certified.